totuni/esp-studio-examplesII/InputStreams/source/README.md

 - The Counter_video window...
 - The Counter_timed window...

-Connectors are turned off by default in this project and should be turned on as each example is explored.
+Some connectors are turned off by default in this project and should be turned on as each example is explored.
 Some examples that require configured and active external messaging environments will not execute when activated.
 These examples are only shown to help with future configurations.

 ### Source_CSV